 July 7-10, 2021, at Purdue University

 We are happy to announce that COV&R 2021 will take place as planned through the digital meeting platform utilized by Purdue Conferences.
 All meetings will be digitally recorded and available to conference participants and other registrants for downloading for up to one year following the conference.
-Information regarding registration will be forthcoming shortly through Purdue’s conference website.
+Registration is now open.

 In our conference this summer, we would like to develop the discussion we anticipated for last summer but postponed because of the pandemic.
 We would like to open a conversation between Girardian thinking—especially René Girard’s ideas about mimetic desire, sacrificial violence, and scapegoating—and issues that arise in connection with artificial intelligence.
 Theorists of AI sometimes speak of a singularity, by which they designate an anticipated moment when such systems become self-aware.
 As AI assumes increasing prominence in our lives, a host of questions arise for those of us who regard Girard’s ideas as important.
 Does self-awareness in robotics come with mimetic desire the way Girard claims it does for humans?
 If robots do become self-aware, and do desire, does that awareness and desire necessarily entail conflict or violence the way it does in human communities for Girard?
 Are we sure mimesis presupposes self-awareness?
 Could machines be hyper-mimetic without being self-aware?
 If we imagine machines modeling others, do they model others the way Girard shows that humans do or do they respond exclusively to programmed instructions—stimuli, signals, algorithms and the like?
 If we imagine machines as appropriating desire, could humans begin taking machines as their models?
 We know humans already sometimes take machines as desirable objects.
 If machines borrow models, what are they?
 What will self-aware machines imitate?
 Other machines?
 Humans?
 Nearby or remote objects?
 A transcendental intelligence of some kind?
 What role if any will the sacred play with the coming of AI?
 Does consciousness presuppose mimesis or vice versa?